Loop Returns MCP Server

 OVERVIEW

-The Loop Returns MCP server lets you connect your AI assistant — like Claude, Cursor, or ChatGPT — directly to your Loop data.
+The Loop Returns MCP (Model Context Protocol) server lets you connect your AI assistant — like Claude, Cursor, or VS Code Copilot — directly to your Loop data.
 Once connected, your assistant can search returns, take actions, read policies, and manage workflows without leaving the conversation.
-This article covers how to connect, what tools are available, and what to expect from this early-access preview.
-Authentication uses OAuth 2.1 with PKCE — no API keys or secrets to manage.
+This article covers how to connect, what tools are available, and how to troubleshoot the most common issues.
+Authentication uses OAuth 2.1 with PKCE against your Loop account — no API keys or secrets to manage, and every action is gated by the same role-based permissions you already have in the Loop Admin.

 Use the menu on the left to quickly navigate this article.